 Notes: When a student admits to a violation of University rules, the Hearing Officer may ask if the admission is freely given.
 If questions or doubts arise concerning the validity of the confession, the Hearing Officer can require that witnesses be produced to establish guilt.
 The Hearing Officer is responsible for making certain that the accused is not using a false claim to avoid penalty.

 - 3. After an administrative hearing, the Hearing Officer will take one of the following actions: - a.
 Assign an appropriate sanction, OR - b.
-The Director of may refer the incident to the Dean of Students. - 4.
-Appeals based solely on the assertion of innocence will not be considered.
-Appeals of the Hearing Officer's decisions may be made under the following circumstances:
+The Director of Residence Life may refer the incident to the Dean of Students.

+4. Appeals: